smokeninja77/unillax/README.md

 ```shell
 $ npm link
 ```
 Then, set your working directory to the test project you want to test Unillax on.
-Configure this project to have it's npm module update based on the local clone of __Unillax__.
+Configure this project to have its npm module update based on the local clone of __Unillax__.
 ```shell
 $ npm link unillax
 ```